 Manage application-level error logs (if any) for each deployment that you attempt.

 View reports that provide the status of each deployment.

 Roll back currently running application code in the Windows Azure Management Portal to the last successfully deployed version (if any).

-The initial screen of the deployment tracker is illustrated here:
+The following graphic shows the initial screen of Deployment Tracker: